jgillick/KAN15/Breakout/README.md

-# KAN-15 Breakout
+# KAN15 Breakout

-This is a basic breadboard-friendly breakout board for the KAN-15 push-button switch.
+A basic breadboard-friendly breakout board for the KAN-15 push-button switch.
+It has a cavity in the center for an optional LED and resister.
+To see a fully self-contained LED stackup, look at the [LED Stack board](../LED-Stack)

 ![Spacer PCB](./render.png)